Program activities, schedules and personnel may change due to local circumstances.

 Breakfast at the hotel.
 We will depart to Trinidad.
-On route, we will make a first stop in the town of Cienfuegos, Cultural Heritage of Humanity by UNESCO, where we will learn about the Taínos, the French and Spanish colonizers, pirates, etc. For this reason, it’s no wonder that the necessity to build a fortress became a priority: The Jagua Castle.
+On route, we will make a first stop in the town of Cienfuegos, UNESCO World Heritage Site, where we will learn about the Taínos, the French and Spanish colonizers, pirates, etc. For this reason, it’s no wonder that the necessity to build a fortress became a priority: The Jagua Castle.
 Located on the Cienfuegos bay, it is considered the third most important fortress with spectacular bay views, after Havana and Santiago de Cuba.
 We will continue with a walking tour around downtown where we will visit the Tomás Terry theater, a great example of the French and Italian architecture influences, built between 1887 and 1889.

 We will continue our trip until arrival in Trinidad.
 There, we will check-in at Casas Particulares, private guest houses with all amenities which contribute to the local economy.